szemod/DockerMonitor/README.md

 - **SSH Configuration:** Default SSH credentials in `web_ctop_original.py` are overridden during installation with your provided values.
 - **Port Setting:** Configurable via the installer.

+## The goal of the project

+- Create a lightweight dashboard that allows users to view the resource usage of all running or filtered Docker containers on a single screen, sorted by resource usage.
+This will make it easy to identify containers that are using excessive or abnormal resources, which can impact the performance of other running containers.
+Also to provide basic intervention options, such as stopping or restarting containers, will be available if needed.

 ## License

 - MIT License